News

 Brain fog is a catch-all term for feeling mentally slowed, unclear, and unfocused—without a clear, diagnosable neurological cause.
 It describes a subjective experience of reduced mental sharpness, not a disease in itself.

-From a functional medicine perspective, Chen said, most clinically common cases of brain fog are related to the following five aspects:
+From a functional medicine perspective, according to Chen, most clinically common cases of brain fog are related to five health imbalances.

 Gut Imbalance: The gut and brain form a “gut-brain axis” through the nervous, immune, and endocrine systems.
 When the gut is irritated by an imbalance in gut bacteria, decreased digestive capacity, or chronic food sensitivities, it can also trigger low-grade inflammation.
-Inflammatory signals can travel through the body via the bloodstream, interfering with brain function, and thus, symptoms of brain fog can occur.
+Inflammatory signals can travel through the body via the bloodstream and interfere with brain function, causing symptoms of brain fog.

 Toxin Accumulation: Heavy metals, endocrine disruptors, or mycotoxins can also damage mitochondria, further exacerbating brain fog.

-Neurotransmitter Imbalance: An imbalance in the ratio of neurotransmitters in the brain, such as dopamine, serotonin, and acetylcholine, can affect brain coordination and lead to brain fog.
+Neurotransmitter Imbalance: An imbalance in the ratio of brain neurotransmitters such as dopamine, serotonin, and acetylcholine can affect brain coordination and lead to brain fog.

 Oxidative Stress and Chronic Inflammation: Oxidative stress damages the nervous system, triggering brain inflammation.
 Meanwhile, under the influence of long-term stress, poor diet, lack of sleep, or chronic diseases, the body is prone to a low-grade but persistent state of chronic inflammation.